SuicideSin/azure-kinect-unreal/README.md

 ### Disclaimer

+ - The plugin supports tracking with one connected Azure Kinect device for tracking one body.

  - The plugin has **not** been thoroughly tested with one connected Azure Kinect device for tracking multiple bodies although the plugin supports it.

  - The plugin has **not at all been tested** with multiple Azure Kinect Devices connected to one PC.